ADAC-LIRMM/adam/docs/source/periph/syscfg.rst

 designed to effectively manage the power, clock, and boot configurations of ADAM.

+Although categorized as a peripheral, SYSCFG's direct connection to the Low Power Domain Crossbar and its control signals to almost all other components sets it apart.
+It is essentially in a class of its own, acting as both a peripheral and a core part of ADAM.

+.. _maestro:

 Maestro
 =======

-The Maestros offer precise and secure power state management for system components.
+The Maestros offer precise and safe power state management for system components.
 They allow for the following actions:

 - **Resume**: This action starts/resumes a component from its paused or stopped state.